Mircho/tanksensor/README.md

 ## UI

-Current status and configuration can be done by accessing the HTTP server via a web browser
+Device configuration "app" is available when accessing the built in web server.

+Single page app will display current device status as well will allow to configure threshold values.

 ## Some links